Meet this Hyderabadi running 'Rice ATM' to feed hungry

+Hyderabad’s rice ATM by now has spent Rs 5 lakh on distribution

-A HR manager in a software firm, Dosapati has so far helped 15,000 families, spending about Rs 5 lakh from his own pocket.
+This Hyderabad man is a HR manager in a software firm in Hyderabad, Dosapati has so far helped 15,000 families, spending about Rs 5 lakh from his own pocket.
 It is only for the last one month that inspired by his work, people have come forward to make some contribution.

 “I advise them to start similar work in their respective areas.
 There is a lot to do in every area because there are people who cover 15-20 km distance to come to our ATM.
 Hyderabad has over one crore population and I want to see that no one sleeps hungry,” Dosapati told IANS.